sandy9999/compass/README.md

 ### Network Simulation

-We use `tcconfig` to limite each instance's bandwidth and latency.
-Here are some
+We use `tcconfig` to limit each instance's bandwidth and latency.

 ```bash
 # fast network